markpp/Thermal-Activity-Surveillance-System-TASS/README.md

 # MTB
-A project for recognizing and counting mountain bikers and people walking in the forrest using a small thermal camera.
+A project for detecting and counting mountain bikers and people walking in the forrest using a small bird house looking box, containing a low resolution thermal camera and a Raspberry Pi 2.
+The recording time is limited by the battery capacity, which currently provides us with around 12 hours of recordings.

 ![box_content](data/examples/box.png "Content of bird box") ![setup_example](data/examples/marked_box.png "Bird box placed in tree with view of path") ![output_example](data/examples/Intensity2.png "Example of a captured thermal image(mapped to fit 8bit)")

 ## TODO
-This overall todo list is prioritized accoring to what needs to be done first.
+This overall todo list is prioritized according to what needs to be done first.
 1) Contributing to scientific paper writing(deadline 12/5 2017)[AVSS](http://mivia.unisa.it/sav/)
 2) Capturing and annotating data
 3) Bringing the HW and SW of the prototype to a stage where the system can easily be used by non-technical persons